 |Installer (Provider)||Certified to install boilers on behalf of a provider.||Installer (Provider)|

 |Tech Support (Provider)||Certified to service boilers on behalf of a provider.||Tech Support (Provider)|

 You can performs tasks in the IBC portal using menu options and tool buttons.

-Note that some of the buttons will display only on a smartphone device.
+Note that some of the button will display only on a smartphone device.

-These are the menus and buttons that you may use to navigate and make changes in the portal:
+These are the menus and buttons that you can use to navigate and make changes in the portal:

 Menu or Button

 (displays on desktop and tablet)